trishurdzik/trishurdzik.github.io/index.markdown

 ### **We Watch for What People Do, Not What They Say They Do**

-You don’t beat a game by reading the manual—you pick up the controller and learn how players actually move, jump, and mess up along the way.
+We get it - people are complicated.
+Sometimes even they aren't concious of their habits or ways of thinking.
+We learn how people actually think, work, and mess up along the way.
 That’s how we approach research.

 **Example:** A company thinks everyone is following security protocol… but then we observe someone writing their password on a Post-it and sticking it to their monitor.
 We look for the real-world behaviors behind the policy screens—because **seeing is understanding**.